In Kristy Woodson Harvey’s debut novel, Dear Carolina, we read about two distinctly different young women. This is a summary and book review.

 Khaki, wants another child so badly, yet getting pregnant with her love just isn’t happening.

-A puzzle with many intricate pieces.
-That is put together with the voices of two mothers in writing to one child.
+This book is a puzzle with many intricate pieces.
+It is written in the voices of two mothers in writing to one child.
 A child can’t have too many people who love them.

 And two mothers?
 Why not?

 This is a southern story about family and love and trying to right wrongs.
-Second chances and trying to get them right.
+It is about second chances and trying to get them right.

 It is about wanting what you can’t have.
-Not having what someone else seems to have so effortlessly.
+And not having what someone else seems to have so effortlessly.

 It is about finding a way to make everyone happy.